scikit-activeml/scikit-activeml/docs/developers_guide.rst

-Standard classifier implementations are part of the subpackage ``skactiveml.classifier`` and classifiers learning from multiple annotators are implemented in its subpackage ``skactiveml.classifier.multi``.
+Standard classifier implementations are part of the subpackage ``skactiveml.classifier`` and classifiers learning from multiple annotators are implemented in its subpackage ``skactiveml.classifier.multiannotator``.
 Every class of a classifier inherits from ``skactiveml.base.SkactivemlClassifier``.